novseje/react-native-navigine/README.md

 ___
 # This module continues to evolve as a paid product

-You can contact info@icit-corp.com for more detailed information.
+You can contact 👉 **info🎯icit-corp📍com** for more detailed information.
 ___